jenna-tb-ekwealor/meep_lab/content/post/2024-07-30-fieldwork2024/index.md

 ---
-title: "Fieldwork on San Bruno Mountain"
+title: "Field work on San Bruno Mountain"
 summary: "A summer of hiking and surveying on San Bruno Mountain, surrounded by moss, lichen, and ever-changing weather."
 date: 2024-07-20T18:15:21-07:00
 ---